Fact-checked by the CapitalLendingNews editorial team

 Both options carry risks, but they differ in type and severity.
 Peer to peer lending platforms have faced liquidity challenges, platform shutdowns, and investor-side complications that occasionally affect borrowers.
 Digital banks carry fewer operational risks but can be inflexible in hardship situations.

 The P2P sector saw notable consolidation after 2020.
 LendingClub acquired Radius Bank and transitioned away from the pure marketplace model, becoming a regulated bank itself.
 This shift reflects systemic pressure on the classic P2P model.
-If a P2P platform shuts down, your loan obligations typically transfer to a third-party servicer — your repayment terms remain intact, but customer service quality can suffer.
+If a P2P platform shuts down, your loan obligations typically transfer to a third-party servicer, your repayment terms remain intact, but customer service quality can suffer.

 Frequently Asked Questions

-Yes, peer to peer lending is generally safe for borrowers in 2025, as established platforms like LendingClub and Prosper are regulated by the SEC and state authorities.
-Your loan obligations are protected even if a platform closes, as servicing transfers to a licensed third party.
+Yes, established P2P platforms like LendingClub and Prosper are regulated by the SEC and state authorities, and your loan obligations are protected even if a platform closes, servicing transfers to a licensed third party.
+That said, platform risk is real: LendingClub itself exited the pure P2P model in 2021.
 Always verify a platform’s regulatory status before applying.

 How long does it take to get money from a P2P lending platform?

 Most P2P lending platforms take 3–5 business days from approval to fund disbursement.
 Marketplace-funded platforms may take longer if investor commitments are slow.
-Some platforms, including Upstart, use direct balance-sheet lending which can cut this to 1–2 business days.
+Some platforms, including Upstart, use direct balance-sheet lending, which can cut this to 1–2 business days.

-Which is better for bad credit — P2P lending or a digital bank?
+Which is better for bad credit, P2P lending or a digital bank?

 Do P2P lenders do a hard credit check?